gxgl/portable_msitools/README.md

 ![My Workflow](https://github.com/gxgl/portable_msitools/actions/workflows/main.yml/badge.svg)

 ## About
-This repo and the result of it's code came out for my need to have the msitools availabe on the closed systems were I can't install packages due to lack of root access.
+This repo and the result of its code came out for my need to have the msitools availabe on the closed systems were I can't install packages due to lack of root access.

 The "build_portable_msitools" script and the build action in this repo is using:
 - [GNOME/msitools (readonly repo)](https://github.com/GNOME/msitools)